Atomic-Potato/Computer-Science-University-Notes/Computer Science LU/Computer Science LU/Year 3/Semester 2/🟥I3308 - Data Science/🟩2@ Geodatabase.md

 To automatically calculate a field, you can simply go to the attribute table of the desired layer, right click the desired column and select either `Calculate Field` or `Calculate Geometry` depending on the desired result. **Geometry** is mostly used for things to calculate things related to polygon data, like the area of a polygon for example.

 ![[Pasted image 20230530193853.png]]

+==Note:== If you wanna calculate only specific fields, the first select them by attribute and then use `Calculate Field` or `Calculate Geometry` to calculate the values of the selected fields only